AI customer service

 Cons

-- AI capabilities are added on top of legacy ticketing rather than embedded into the core platform
+• AI capabilities sit on top of legacy ticketing rather than embedded into the core platform.

 Best Use Case